gmarcha/config/vscode/README.md

+# How to use snippets ?

+- `json.json` allows you to create snippets with a json snippet.
+Very efficient.
+- `yaml.json` is used to create Swagger specfication template.
+Could be use to generate docker-compose file too.
+- `cpp.json` provides basic canonical class.
+Should be improve.
+- `vue.json` could be really useful.

 # How to install Synthwave x Fluoromachine theme for VS Code ?

 - Go find extension `webrender.synthwave-x-fluoromachine` in Visual Studio Code.